WKU Green River Preserve: Mission

 The habitats of the Preserve include bottomlands, uplands, barrens, caves, limestone glades, and of course, the river itself.
-The Green River and its tributaries are centers of biological diversity for freshwater mussels and fish, hosting 109 fish species and nearly 60 mussel species.
+The Green River and its tributaries are centers of biological diversity for freshwater mussels and fish, hosting over 150 fish species and 71 mussel species.
 GRP lands surround several mussel beds, including one where eight federally listed endangered mussels have been documented.
 A large spring known as McCoy Blue Hole is located on the tract north of the river; it empties an underground karst drainage of 34 square miles, and an endangered cave shrimp has been recorded from the groundwater basin that feeds this spring.
 Two federally endangered bat species have been recorded from caves on the Preserve property, and the land serves as swarming habitat for bats.
 The Preserve also provides critical breeding and migratory habitat for neotropical songbirds along the Green River corridor.

 Download this summary and presentation for additional details about the breadth and depth of education, research, and conservation at the GRP, including cultural conservation and restoration of the historic Gardner House.
 We're excited about the students, researchers, and citizens that have made the Preserve the special place it has come to be.
 We invite you to become a Friend of the Green River Preserve and grow along with us!